 - Level of treatment and supervision need

 Dr. Gaskell, forensic psychologist at Psycholegal Assessments, Inc., has completed over 1250 Forensic Psychological Evaluations including more than 680 sex offender evaluations, mostly within the context of Sexually Violent Person or Sexually Violent Predator (SVP) evaluations; however, he has also completed numerous sex offender evaluations on persons who have been charged with a sexual offense for the first time or who are repeat offenders.
 He has performed sex offender evaluations for Sexually Violent Person evaluations both pre-probable cause and post-probable cause.
 He has testified in approximately 70 Sexually Violent Person or Sexually Violent Predator (SVP) cases and he has testified as an expert witness for both the prosecution and the defense.
 He has also been deposed in such cases on over 20 occasions.
 Dr. Gaskell also performs psychological evaluations and sex offender evaluations for State and Federal Child Pornography cases, and Adam Walsh Act waivers.
-He has been qualified as an expert in sex offender evaluations and he has given testimony as a forensic psychology expert in the following Illinois counties: Cook County, Will County, DuPage County, Kane County, Kendall County, Lake County, Winnebago County, Kankakee County, Ogle County, Bureau County, Fulton County, Champaign County, Sangamon County, Madison County, Adams County, Knox County, Boone County and Jefferson County.
+He has been qualified as an expert in sex offender evaluations and he has given testimony as a forensic psychology expert in the following Illinois counties: Cook County, Will County, DuPage County, Kane County, Kendall County, Lake County, Winnebago County, Kankakee County, Ogle County, Bureau County, Fulton County, Champaign County, Sangamon County, Madison County, Adams County, Knox County, Warren County, Boone County and Jefferson County.
 He has also provided expert testimony regarding sexual offenders in several counties throughout Kansas.
 Sex offender evaluations can be completed for several counties in Georgia, including, but not limited to: Fulton County, Gwinnett County, Cobb County, DeKalb County, Clayton County, Rockdale County, Douglas County, Henry County, Forsyth County, Bibb County, Houston County, and Laurens County.